Credit Information for University Staff

 All of this information is compiled in our courses syllabi.

-Students receive syllabi as part of their acceptance into a program, so if a student cannot provide you a copy of their course syllabus that means they have not completed our application process.
+Students receive syllabi as part of the application process for a program, upon being deemed eligible, so if a student cannot provide you a copy of their course syllabus that means they have not completed our application process.